braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_events.md

 ## Managing custom events

 To create and manage custom events in the dashboard, go to **Manage Settings** > **Custom Events**.

+{% alert note %}
+If you are using our [updated navigation]({{site.baseurl}}/navigation), you can find **Custom Events** under **Data Settings**.
+{% endalert %}

 From this page, you can view, manage, or blocklist existing custom events, or create a new one.
 If you block a custom event, no data will be collected regarding that event, existing data will be unavailable unless reactivated, and blocklisted events will not show up in filters or graphs.

 ## Logging custom events